LIKEarchitects x Jen Lewin

-The partners at the studio, Joao Jesus, Diogo Aguiar, and Teresa Otto draw from their experiences at the University of Porto where they studied architecture, as well as their professional experience as architects to create their designs.
+The partners at the studio, Joao Jesus, Diogo Aguiar, and Teresa Otto, draw from their experiences at the University of Porto, where they studied architecture and their professional experience as architects to create their designs.
 The wonderWall project was completed in 2014 to accommodate “The Pool”, a sculpture created by artist Jen Lewin.

-The interior of the wall was created in a manner that allowed the different toned to reflect all through the interior, as well as allow visitors from the outside to observe a continuous stream of colored light emitting from within the walls.
+The interior of the wall was created in a manner that allowed the different toned to reflect all through the interior and allow visitors from the outside to observe a continuous stream of colored light emitting from within the walls.
 The circular exhibition space was suspended on the shopping center’s domed roof.
 As these walls could be penetrated by visitors to the mall quite easily, LIKEarchitects successfully managed to combine art, architecture and an interactive visual component all in one installation.

 The Pool, which featured an environment consisting of massive, concentric circles fashioned from interactive circular pads, had been touring the world since 2012.

-These pads were designed to communicate wirelessly: whenever users would shift their weight or try to move from one pad to another, the motions would be reflected on the first pad.
-As more and more attendees played in the pool, the colors produced from the interactions would result in enthralling patterns of vanishing and shifting colors.
+These pads were designed to communicate wirelessly: Whenever users would shift their weight or try to move from one pad to another, the motions would be reflected on the first pad.
+As more and more attendees played in the pool, the interactions would result in enthralling patterns of vanishing and shifting colors.

-The interactive environment characterized by swirling colors and changing light is what helped to heighten the overall experience of users that were allowed to play on the concentric rings of circular pads.
-All in all, both the wonderWALL and the Pool complemented each other, which helps to explain why LIKEarchitects with Jen Lewin was so successful.
+The interactive environment characterized by swirling colors and changing light helped to heighten the overall experience of users that were allowed to play on the concentric rings of circular pads.
+All in all, both the wonderWALL and the Pool complemented each other, explaining why LIKEarchitects with Jen Lewin was so successful.